 Located in the Hoxton area of East London, the Geffrye Museum has been open to the public since it was first established in 1914.
 Over its 105-year history, the museum has always been known as the Geffrye Museum but, under the directorship of Sonia Solicari, it will be rebranded as the Museum of the Home.
 The institution is housed in some 18th-century almshouses which were formerly in the ownership of the Ironmongers’ Company.
-These were built following a bequest of a former Lord Mayor of the City of London, Sir Robert Geffrye.
+These were built following a bequest of Sir Robert Geffrye.
 As such, the museum has always borne his name.
 That is, until the announcement was made in late 2019 to alter the title of the museum.

 According to the museum’s leadership team, the renaming will take place only once the institution reopens following an £18.1 million redevelopment that is currently underway.
 It is expected that this refurbishment programme will allow the museum to double the amount of its public space.
 As such, the renovation of the Geffrye Museum provides a great opportunity for the institution to alter its name to something – it is hoped – will make more immediate sense to the visiting public.
 It is expected that the renovation work will be completed in the third quarter of 2020.
 At this point, the museum will reopen with its Grade-1 listed almshouses still in place but with a new name.